jcalcutt/Lagrange/_posts/2019-05-11-cycling-python.md

 race and not having enough left in the tank to be competitive towards the end.
-It usually comes down to fine margins, and having a little bit more power left than the other guys, or arriving at the line with less people in the group, makes a huge difference to your chances of getting on the podium or finishing mid-bunch.
+It usually comes down to fine margins, and having a little bit more power left than the other guys, or arriving at the finish line with less people in the group, makes a huge difference to your chances of getting on the podium or finishing mid-bunch.

 So, now getting onto the point of this post.
 British Cycling (BC) has a fairly useful website, which riders can use